-Madison College developed Changemaker as a bold, future facing college pathway program to ignite the potential in emerging leaders through community action research.
-Changemaker is a bold college pathways experience that ignites the potential in emerging young leaders through community action research, community impact, and artistic expression.
-Hosted at Madison College, this immersive three-week program brings together high school juniors and seniors ready to dream big, dig deep, and do real work that makes a difference.
+Madison College developed Changemaker as a bold, future-facing college pathway program to ignite the potential in emerging leaders through community action research, storytelling, and creative expression.
+Hosted at Madison College and The Hub, this immersive three-week experience brings together high school juniors and seniors ready to dream big, dig deep, and do real work that makes a difference.

-Through restorative justice practices, project-based learning, community-led workshops, and arts education students don’t just learn about change—they lead it.
+Through restorative justice practices, project-based learning, community-led workshops, and arts education, students don’t just learn about change—they lead it.
+In partnership with the Urban League of Greater Madison and UMOJA Magazine, participants will:

 Students explore who they are, what they stand for, and how to move others-building confidence, communication, and collaboration skills that stick for life.

-Together, these teams bring a wealth of knowledge in education, restorative practices, civic engagement, entrepreneurship, and innovation.
-Their shared commitment to student voice, leadership development, and collective problem-solving is the foundation of the Changemaker experience.
+Together, these collaborators bring expertise in leadership development, restorative practices, entrepreneurship, storytelling, and community engagement.
+Their shared commitment to student voice, creativity, and collective problem-solving defines the Changemaker experience.

-By applying to this program, students are stepping into a powerful learning environment—one grounded in Madison College’s belief that real change happens when education is personal, purposeful, and people-centered.
+By joining Changemaker, students step into a dynamic learning environment grounded in Madison College’s belief that real change happens when education is personal, purposeful, and people-centered.

 A Changemaker is a young person who sees what’s wrong in the world—and feels called to do something about it.